 - Oxford’s 15 Most Instagrammable Spots.
 The University of Mississippi is listed as #4.

-- Ole Miss was recently listed in Southern Living as one of The South’s Most Beautiful Colleges.
+- Ole Miss was recently listed in Southern Living as one of The South’s Best College Towns 2018.

 - Ole Miss and Oxford named among the most beautiful campuses, best tailgate, and 2nd best college town.
-Click here to read the article dated 10/6/2016.
+Click here to read the article.

 - USA Today’s Reader’s Choice travel awards contest has named UM the nation’s most beautiful campus